 Over the course of two decades in leadership roles, Lynch has overseen strategic planning, policy advocacy, and public affairs campaigns for nonprofits and corporations, increasing donor and stakeholder support and raising millions of dollars for organizational endowments.

 She previously spent more than a decade as executive director of the Latino Alumni Association (LAA) at the University of Southern California.
 During her tenure, LAA doubled its membership and tripled its endowment.
 Her professional breadth extends into the corporate sector, with previous leadership positions at Bank of America and Univision.

-A graduate of the USC Sol Price School of Public Policy, Lynch holds a master’s degree from the USC Rossier School of Education.
+A graduate of the USC Price School of Public Policy, Lynch holds a master’s degree from the USC Rossier School of Education.